anonimeact/secrectkey/README.md

 > Password used length must be 32 character

 > You can use any AESMode to do encrypt decrypt the string (eg: CBC, CFB-64, CTR, ECB, OFB-64/GCTR, OFB-64, SIC, GCM)

+> Use single quote if you using some character that detect by action in shell (eg: !).
+Use secretkey generate -s 'Hello!' -f ......